 The A-Levels as a Window into the (Post-Brexit) British Psyche

-The Absence of the Irish in Recent History Curricula and Textbooks in England, Scotland and Wales
+Ireland and the Irish in Recent School History Requirements in England, Scotland and Wales

 |4:00–4:30 pm||Coffee Break|

 Kübra Özermis: Masculinities on Murals: Tension between Hypermasculinity and Victimisation on Republican Murals in Derry and Belfast

 Sarah Heinz: Bride and Prejudice: Representing Irish Traveller Communities in Britain in Channel 4’s My Big Fat Gypsy Wedding